TISS Logo

 Cultivate Global and Local Perspectives: Encourage students to analyze sustainability challenges from both global and local perspectives, appreciating their unique and interconnected nature.

-Develop Ethical Leadership: Instill a strong sense of ethical responsibility and leadership in students, motivating them to advocate for and implement sustainable and just practices in their professional lives.
+Develop Ethical Leadership: Instil a strong sense of ethical responsibility and leadership in students, motivating them to advocate for and implement sustainable and just practices in their professional lives.

 Proficiency in Analytical Tools and Techniques: Graduates will use advanced analytical tools and methodologies to critically assess and address complex sustainability challenges, ensuring they can provide data-driven solutions in various professional contexts.